Amplitude, Inc.: Company growth

 Amplitude benefited from the increasing trend of businesses moving toward digital services during the COVID-19 pandemic, including prominent customers Ford Motor Co., Burger King and Gap Inc. At the time of IPO, they reported $72 million in revenue for the first half of 2021, a year over year increase of 56%.

-The company has stated that they now have more than 700 employees across the US, Europe and Asia, and they count 26 of the Fortune 100 as customers.
+In August 2023, Amplitude introduced two AI-powered features: Data Assistant, which uses large language models to score data quality and recommend improvements, and Ask Amplitude, which allows users to query analytics data in natural language.
+In October 2024, the company acquired Command AI, a San Francisco-based startup developing in-app user engagement tools, for approximately $45 million.
+Command AI's 30-person team served 25 million end-users through clients including HashiCorp, Gusto, and LaunchDarkly.

+In May 2026, Amplitude acquired Statsig's brand, customers, and platform.

 Products

-The company's analytics products include Amplitude Analytics, Amplitude Activation, Amplitude Experiment, Amplitude Session Replay and Amplitude Guides and Surveys, which the company collectively refers to as a Digital Analytics Platform for businesses.

 Their first product, Amplitude Analytics, was designed to help software product developers better understand behavior of their users.
 It has been called the "Moneyball" for product development due to its focus on providing product developers with greater statistical understanding of user behavior.
-Their additional products also enable product developers to more easily test experimental product changes, and more easily create personalized experiences and in-product recommendations.